 What You Need to Know After a Pedestrian Accident

 The NUMBER ONE thing to understand after an accident is that YOU HAVE RIGHTS.
-At Stewart J. Guss, Attorney at Law, we help our clients pursue what they are rightfully owed.
+At Stewart J. Guss, Injury Accident Lawyers, we help our clients pursue what they are rightfully owed.
 You shouldn’t have to suffer the cost of the accident on your own.
 A personal injury attorney can help you gather evidence, establish a claim, and file a personal injury lawsuit.

 The clock is ticking – legally, you have a limited time frame in which to file your claim.
 This varies from state to state and can also be affected by a person’s age at the time of the accident and other extenuating circumstances.
 Contact our team to learn more about your state’s statute of limitations and how it applies to your case.

-Injured Pedestrians: The Team at Stewart J. Guss, Attorney at Law Can Help
+Injured Pedestrians: The Team at Stewart J. Guss, Injury Accident Lawyers Can Help

-At Stewart J. Guss, Attorney at Law, we fight tirelessly for our clients.
+At Stewart J. Guss, Injury Accident Lawyers, we fight tirelessly for our clients.
 In addition to our principal offices, we also work with affiliate law firms throughout the country who share the same values that we do.
 We believe in treating each client with the respect, compassion, and sensitivity they deserve, and doing what it takes to make our clients feel comfortable.

 We know that recovering from an accident can be a difficult experience.
 That’s why we’re here to provide the support you need.
 Whether you need help seeking compensation or deferring your medical payments, we want to help.
 Don’t wait to get the care you deserve.
 If you were injured in a pedestrian accident, your injuries matter.